ishitvagoel/BitsAndBytes/README.md

-This repository consists of my implementations for Data Strucrtures and Algorithms problems in Python.
+This repository consists of my on going work on implementating Data Structures and Algorithms problems in Python.
 Let's get coding !